nathanpalella/BIGTREETECH-SKR-V1.3/README.md

 * Enclosure for your mainboard, I printed this lovely one: [LINKname](link)
 * Nema 17 bracket
 * GLCD (graphical lcd) mounting case, I printed this amazing one: [LINKname](link)
-* Some filament mounting mechanism, for the other spool
-* anything else?

 ## Software
 ### If you have my exact same setup, you can find the firmware.bin file in the releases page and be on your merry way